 If you don’t have a credit history, it’s hard to get a loan, a credit card or even an apartment.

 Having bad credit is not always the easiest to manage through.
-Finding the right formula to build great credit can be tricky for some… To start establishing credit, you need at least one account that has been open 6 months or longer and you need at least one creditor that reports your activity to the credit bureaus within the last six months.
+Finding the right formula to build great credit can be tricky for some… To establish credit, you need at least one account that has been open 6 months or longer and you need at least one creditor that reports your activity to the credit bureaus within the last six months.
 Luckily, Pearl Hawaii has several tools available to you.

 Savings & Certificate Secured Loans